up-n-running/Zoom-Integration-for-Events-Manager-Wordpress-Plugin/README.md

 # Zoom Integration for Events Manager Wordpress Plugin
 100% free 3rd party child plugin for Events Manager wordpress plugin.

 __Help flatten the curve: Keep people indoors & keep online events free and accessible for everyone__

 __Help me: Download, use and feed back your experience to help me test and perfect it__

+Making Zoom events can be done without my plugin by adding a custom field to the 'Edit Event' Screen but it's not difficult to manage who can see the link and when.
+This plugin manages that extra field in a more elegant way and gives you more control over who cab see the link (ie only show link to users who have a confirmed booking for the event)

+Optionally you can integrate with "Video Conferencing with Zoom" plugin (https://wordpress.org/plugins/video-conferencing-with-zoom-api/), or "Zoom Video Conferencing" (https://elearningevolve.com/products/wordpress-zoom-integration/?fbclid=IwAR3zmOFM_EjDFrc4apHF5Rvcy78LyfUDxenNjdAPWFFerWHrzvvesBbl35w) though more elegant integration is planned should there be demand.

 # Features
 * Manage your Zoom link on the Edit event and edit 'Recurring Event' screens.